 Not only is owning an uninsured vehicle illegal in most states, but even a small lapse in coverage can increase your insurance rates dramatically.
 To avoid having to pay more for insurance and being penalized by the Registry of Motor Vehicles, you’ll have to purchase car insurance, regardless of how often you drive.

 Car insurance rates can increase by an average of $167 to $277 per year after a lapse in coverage.

 USAA and GEICO provide the cheapest rates on average for drivers with a lapse in coverage.

 It’s important to maintain continuous coverage to avoid a rate increase.

 What Happens If Your Car Insurance Lapses?

-Most drivers know that their insurance rates will increase if they get into an accident or need SR-22 coverage.
+Most drivers know their insurance rates will increase if they get into an accident or need SR-22 coverage.
 Lapses in coverage can also increase your premiums since car insurance companies will view you as a riskier driver.
-If you have a car, you may also be subject to fines and penalties for owning an uninsured vehicle.

 How Much Will Your Rates Increase After a Lapse?